MazahirHaroon/Utopia/README.md

 # BrowserHomePage
-PHP based program idea for a Home Page of a Browser Options as of now: (Jumble solver, Movie Details, News)
+PHP based program idea for a Home Page of a Browser.
+Options as of now: Jumble solver, Movie Details, News

 Detailed Description :
                   Jumbled : A program that can help you to solve any English Dictionary Jumbled word given.